 £95 per week & £125 (Registration to join OV which provides a year of volunteering without registering again)

 Internet Access 1 hour

 Summer weight sleeping bag

-Bedrooms are 2 – 4 sharing with communal kitchen and lounge area.
+Bedrooms are 2 – 4 sharing.

 Good usual city amenities can be found on your door step.

 Think London or New York moved to South America – that’s Buenos Aires!

 Lillie is also the community project manager so you will not be better placed for an in depth knowledge of the programme.